CodingDom/Liri-Bot/README.md

 # Liri-Bot

 <i><b>Liri Bot</b></i> is a command-line application with a variety of features.
-Used to perform multiple searches on a variety of topics for entertainment purposes.
+This tool is used to perform multiple searches on a variety of interests for entertainment purposes.

 ## Getting Started